(Manos: the Hands of Fate)

 The Master’s robes are black with a pair of gigantic red hands on the front.

-The Master is tall and imposing using strong gestures like pointing forcefully or lifting both arms out to his sides displaying the fullness of his robes.
+The Master is tall and imposing.
+He uses strong gestures, such as pointing forcefully or lifting both arms out to his sides to display the fullness of his robes.

 (Mike and his wife look at a painting of the Master)